-A decor coordinating quilted bedspread with a reverse sham and an accent pillow may be included as part of this unit's standard bedroom package.
+A "king size" bed is standard in your Mountain Aire.
+A decor coordinating quilted bedspread with a reverse sham and accent pillow(s) may be included as part of this unit's standard bedroom package.
 For best results, it is recommended that the bedspread be DRY CLEANED ONLY.

-As an option, a pillow top mattress or a king size mattress may be installed in lieu of the standard mattress, depending on the floorplan of your coach.
-For your convenience, manual lights have been added in the closets and wardrobes.
+For your convenience, lights have been added in the closets and wardrobes.